jkanschik/learning-lean/differentialGeometry/manifolds.md

 * `{I : ModelWithCorners 𝕜 E H}`

-* `{M : Type*} [TopologicalSpace M] [ChartedSpace H M] [IsManifold I n M] [CompleteSpace E]`
+* `{M : Type*} [TopologicalSpace M] [ChartedSpace H M] [IsManifold I n M] [CompleteSpace E]` To start with, `M` is a `[TopologicalSpace](https://leanprover-community.github.io/mathlib4_docs/Mathlib/Topology/Defs/Basic.html#TopologicalSpace)`, which means we have a proper topology.
+The type class `ChartedSpace` defines an atlas on the topological space, i.e. a set of homoemorphisms from `M` to the model space such that the domains cover the whole space.
+This doesn't define a manifold structure yet.
+To do so, we need the type class `IsManifold`, which states that the coordinate transformations of the charted space form a groupoid of differentiable maps.

+**TODO** Do we really need `[CompleteSpace E]`?
+It states that Cauchy sequences converge.
+Can this be deduced from the other type classes?
+{: .notice--warning}

 When working with several manifolds at the time, it's best to call them `M`, `M'`, or `M''` or use subscripts `M₁`, `M₂`, etc. and use the same convention for the underlying objects like `I`, `I' and so on.
 Otherwise it's easy to loose track of the dependencies, causing weird errors.